 She gets very jealous if her brother Simba is getting any attention and will begin making a nuisance of herself until all the attention is focused on her.
 All she wants is everyone's undivided affection.

-She’s much smaller than her brother, though she is just as tough.
-Read More
+She’s much smaller than her brother, though she is Read More

 Since he is one of the first black leopards you see at the sanctuary, Jumanji is used to quite a bit of attention.
 Most days, he can be found in the shadiest part of his cat-a-tat lounging on his fern-covered tree log.
 It is very easy to see how well black leopards camouflage themselves in the jungle since most people walk right by without noticing him there.
 People magazine certainly noticed Jumanji though.
 His photo was featured in an article written about Big Cat Rescue.